VeerleDepestele/Trends_in_AI/les7_2_RLHF.md

 ### 2. Use the preference dataset to train a reward model.

 Use the dataset to train a reward model.
-We want the model to input a prompt and completion, and return a scalar value indicating how good the completion for the given prompt.
+We want the model to input a prompt and completion, and return a scalar value indicating how good the completion is for the given prompt.
 The reward model is essentially a regression model, it outputs numbers.
 It is trained on a preference dataset, incorporating the prompt and 2 candidates: the winning and the loosing candidate.

 Here's how chatGPT explains it: